ajithchandranr/velociraptor-ir-lab/phases/phase3-simulated-compromise.md

 The LNK file simulates the phishing lure - a shortcut that appears to be a document but silently executes the payload when opened.

-The filename is crafted to target a journalist or human rights activist.

 On FlareVM, open PowerShell as Administrator: